Skip to content

 Once Upon A Fig

 There was a fig tree in the backyard of the house where my grandfather was born in Yaguajay, Cuba.
 I know this because he told me the story-often.
 Having moved with his family to Havana, he found himself in the province years later and decided to knock on the door of his old house.
 He asked the family living there if they had a fig tree, and they brought him through the house and showed it to him.
 Only then did he tell them who he was and how he knew it was there.
-I always wondered why they’d let him go through the house in the first place and pictured their polite confusion while they waited to see Read more
+I always wondered why they’d let him go through the house in the first place and pictured their polite confusion while they waited to see where all this was going.
+Read more

 Corn at Last